Rahul Gandhi's office in Wayanad vandalised by SFI activists, Kerala CM assures stern action against culprits | Politics

 - India

-A protest march of the SFI, the students wing of ruling CPI(M), against Congress MP Rahul Gandhi's office here on Friday turned violent as a group of protestors allegedly entered the Lok Sabha member's office and vandalised it, prompting Chief Minister Pinarayi Vijayan to strongly condemn the incident and warned stern action against the culprits.
+A protest march of the SFI, the students wing of ruling CPI(M), against Congress MP Rahul Gandhi's office here on Friday turned violent as a group of activists allegedly entered the Lok Sabha member's office and vandalised it, prompting Chief Minister Pinarayi Vijayan to strongly condemn the incident and warn of stern action against the culprits.

+Strongly condemning ''the act of violence'' by SFI at its top leader's office at Kalpetta in Gandhi's LS constituency Wayanad, the Congress party staged a statewide protest, which turned violent in some regions.

-Alleging his inaction in the issue of buffer zones around forests, Students' Federation of India (SFI) workers on Friday held a protest march towards the Congress MP's Office in Kalpetta in Wayanad district and allegedly vandalised it, drawing widespread condemnation from the party leaders and workers.
+The incident occurred when the Students' Federation of India (SFI) activists held a march to Gandhi's Office alleging his inaction in the issue of buffer zones around forests.

+The activists of the Left outfit allegedly barged into his office, vandalised it and attacked three Congress workers who were present there before police intervened to prevent them from the violent acts, the Congress alleged.

-While the Congress alleged that the Wayanad MP's office was vandalised with the knowledge of the Chief Minister, Vijayan in a strongly worded message said this land ensures space for freedom of expression and democratic protest but it was a wrong practice if it turns into violence.
+While the main opposition party claimed that the attack happened with the knowledge of the Vijayan, the chief minister, in a strongly worded message, said this land ensures space for freedom of expression and democratic protest but it was a wrong practice if it turns into violence.

-Police said around eight people were taken into custody following the ruckus in front of the MP's office and a few police officials were also injured in the incident.
-Following the attack on Gandhi's office, Congress workers including the Youth Congress and KSU, have staged protest marches across the state.

-Stone pelting was witnessed injuring a few police personnel after they stopped the march at the entrance of of the building.
+Hitting out at the Left government and its workers for targeting their top leader over the buffer zone issue, the Congress organised a statewide protest and in some places including in Kottayam, it turned violent after Left party workers attempted to disrupt the march.

+Senior Congress district leaders were injured in the violence occurred in Kottayam.

-Senior Congress leader K C Venugopal strongly criticised the attack and alleged that the office was vandalised with the knowledge of the Chief Minister.
+AICC General secretary K C Venugopal strongly criticised the attack and alleged that the office was vandalised with the knowledge of the CM.

 Venugopal said the police who witnessed the attack ''remained a mute spectator'' aiding the ''SFI criminals'' to vandalise the office of the senior Congress leader.

 ''Instead of fighting the BJP government at the Centre, the CPI(M) was attacking the Congress in the buffer zone issue.
 The Chief Minister is answerable to this violence planned by SFI criminals.
-The party strongly condemn the attack,'' Venugopal told the media at the KPCC office in Thiruvananthapuram.
+The party strongly condemns the attack,'' he told reporters at the KPCC office in Thiruvananthapuram.

 Sudhakaran alleged that the attack was with the knowledge of the CPI(M) leadership and sought action against the police officials who allegedly ''aided'' the protestors.

 ''Ghastly attack by SFI goons at Rahul Gandhi's MP Office at Wayanad.
 It is lawlessness and goondaism.
 CPM has turned into an organised mafia.
-Strongly Condemning the attack,'' Satheesan tweeted.
+Strongly Condemning the attack,'' he said in a tweet.

 Congress alleged that the protest march to Gandhi's office was held without any prior announcement.